girvo/dup/README.md

-  dup up                   Starts the containers dup down                 Stops and removes the containers dup init                 Initialises the "-data" container dup status               Not yet implemented dup build [--no-cache]   Builds the web container's image dup (-h | --help)        Prints this help message dup --version            Prints the installed version
+  dup up                   Starts the containers dup down                 Stops and removes the containers dup init                 Initialises the "-data" container dup status               Checks status of the "-web" and "-db" containers dup build [--no-cache]   Builds the web container's image dup (-h | --help)        Prints this help message dup --version            Prints the installed version